brangerbriz/machine-learning-docs/markdown/twitterbot-part-3-model-inference-and-deployment.md

     </code>
 </pre>

-The Node Package Manager will use this file to download electron, tfjs, and tfjs-node into a folder called `node_modules`.
+The Node Package Manager<span class="marginal-note" data-info="If you don't have a recent version of Node.js or NPM installed, you can grab the latest versions using [NVM](https://github.com/creationix/nvm)."></span> will use this file to download electron and tfjs-node into a folder called `node_modules`.

 <pre class="code">
     <code class="bash" data-wrap="false">